pivotal/docs-tas-adapter/install.md

     Where `API-FQDN` is the fully qualified domain name (FQDN) for the Application Service Adapter API.

-    > **Note** If you configured the Application Service Adapter with a globally trusted certificate during installation, you can omit the `--skip-ssl-validation` flag.
+    > **Note** If you configured Application Service Adapter with a globally trusted certificate during installation, you can omit the `--skip-ssl-validation` flag.

 2. Log in with the cf CLI.